pen0trat0r/DarkRAT/README.md

+HOW TO BUY!

+DM ME ON TELEGRAM GROUP : https://t.me/+5pLgHJih0vplMDRk

+info

 Important!

 YOU WILL NEED TO PORTFORWARD YOU CAN USE : https://portmap.io/ TO PORTFORWARD AND HERE IS A TUTORIAL : https://www.youtube.com/watch?v=95x7E5tBkWY